kkontosis/arachnefs/README.md

 >> Q: Are you ([the author](https://github.com/kkontosis)) a disturbed person?

-> A: Yes, you can clearly see that I'm conversing with myself :)
+> A: Yes, you can clearly see that I'm conversing with myself :) but this is for the good of this project

 ## Long version